gaibo/gzap/README.md

 Usage notes:

-1. You probably want to set your environment variables $MPLCONFIGDIR and
+1. You'll want to set your Windows environment variables $MPLCONFIGDIR and
    $MATPLOTLIBRC to "C:\path\to\where\you\installed\gzap\.matplotlib\" so you can access custom matplotlib graphical defaults and styles.
+You'll need to restart PyCharm (or other IDE) for the new variables to kick in.